Sun to power some streetlights in Bangladesh capital

 "It will raise awareness among people about solar power and they will be more encouraged to use it."

-The project will be implemented by Rhaimafrooz, a local renewable energy firm, and CMS Traffic System of India, with the 265 million taka cost funded by the World Bank.
+The project will be implemented by Rhaimafrooz, a local renewable energy firm, and CMS Traffic System of India, with the 265 million taka ($3.2 million) cost funded by the World Bank.

 Population growth, increased industrialisation, additional connections and rise in the use of modern, electrical appliances have all boosted demand for electricity in Bangladesh.